November 24, 2021

 I liked the idea of a chocolate victoria sponge recipe with ground ginger, cinnamon and nutmeg – the flavours to give the warmth and more of a festive feel, and ohhhh my days it worked so well!
 Absolutely heavenly!

-These spices are optional of course – if you want a plain chocolate sponge you can leave them out, or even add in another flavour with 1 tsp vanilla extract, orange extract, or even peppermint extract!
+The spices in this Christmas drip cake are optional of course – if you want a plain chocolate sponge you can leave them out, or even add in another flavour with 1 tsp vanilla extract, orange extract, or even peppermint extract!
 It is entirely up to you.
 I’ve even tried this with a little coffee extract and it was lovely!

 The frosting is an american buttercream frosting – as it is just so easy and perfect for a bake like this Christmas drip cake!
 I wanted something to fill the cake, crumb coat the cake, and then cover and decorate with!
 So a decently sized batch of buttercream is the way to go.